-Financial liabilities

-All financial liabilities are subsequently measured at amortised cost using the effective interest method.
+Financial instruments (Continued) Financial liabilities and equity instruments (Continued) Financial liabilities All financial liabilities are subsequently measured at amortised cost using the effective interest method.

 The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or (where appropriate) a shorter period, to the amortised cost of a financial liability.